-Of course, there may be countervailing effects.
-In particular, low UV-R regions with many ancestors from high UV-R regions should face lower risks of skin infections and mortality from skin cancer.
-We believe, however, that these benefits from relative intense skin pigmentation in a low UV-R environment are relatively minor, for several reasons.
-First, there is acute awareness of the harmful effects of excessive exposure to sunlight, which leads people to actively try to prevent sunburn.11 Second, present-day individuals in low UV-R regions tend to spend much more time indoors than what was the case pre-historically, in effect lowering UV-R exposure.12 Third, effective treatment of skin cancer is now available.
+Our new assumption is that, in the modern era, the evolutionary benefits of intense skin pigmentation is below its pre-historic levels, for three reasons: First, there is acute awareness of the harmful effects of excessive exposure to sunlight, which leads people to actively try to prevent sunburn.
+Second, present-day individuals in low UV-R regions tend to spend much more time indoors than what was the case pre-historically, in effect lowering UV-R exposure.
+Third, effective treatment of skin cancer is now available.
 As a consequence, the risk of premature death due to excessive sun exposure is likely much below evolutionary levels; in part because of development itself (fewer outdoor activities), and in part because of active prevention (sunscreen) and the availability of medical treatment of skin cancer.
 At the same time, it is worth observing that lower exposure times to sunlight, due to changes in the occupational structure in the course of development, and the emergence of effective countermeasures to sunburn both work to increase the risk of vitamin D deficiency.
 Ceteris paribus, one would therefore expect that the cost of intense skin pigmentation is, if anything, above pre-historic levels.